 - Develop critical thinking, clinical reasoning, and reflective practice.

 - Integrate osteopathic principles in education and professional practice

 The UIWSOM curriculum is divided into four phases that includes weekly longitudinal community engagement and early clinical experience activities.

 Phases I and II are comprised of eight integrated units with unit nine serving as a capstone.
 All units are organized around weekly themes that illustrate our curricular components: osteopathic principles and practices, professional identity formation and applied biomedical sciences.
 Additionally, six curricular threads are weaved throughout the curriculum and include: Mental Health and Wellness, Spirituality, Social Accountability, Service and Scholarship, Student Success, Mentoring and Advising, Board Preparation, Evidence-based Medicine.
 Contact hours are limited each week to allow for ample self-directed learning time, review and reinforcement.

 9. Capstone (Spirituality, Mental Health and Wellness)

 Phase III consists of required six-week core rotations.
 A Reflection, Integration and Assessment week is scheduled every 12 weeks between every two rotations.
 An OPP/OMM longitudinal integrated clerkship (LIC) component is part of Phase III.
 The following core rotations are:

 Phase IV consists of a required four-week Emergency Medicine core rotation, three selectives, and five elective rotations.

-At the end of Phase IV, students participate in COMLEX Level 2-CE and PE preparation and travel for the examination.
+At the end of Phase IV, students participate in COMLEX-USA Level 2-CE and Level 2-PE preparation and travel for the examination.
 Student engage in a three week Ready for Residency unit, during which they are assessed for the entry-level ACGME PGY1 Entrustable Professional Activities (EPAs).